elegans-io/calc_es_lda/README.md

   --maxTermsPerTopic <value>
-                           the max number of terms per topic. default: 10 --maxIterations <value>  number of iterations of learning. default: 100 --stopwordFile <value>   filepath for a list of stopwords.
+                           the max number of terms per topic. default: 10 --maxIterations <value>  number of iterations of learning. default: 100 --stopwordsFile <value>  filepath for a list of stopwords.
 Note: This must fit on a single machine.  default: Some(stopwords/en_stopwords.txt)
   --used_fields <value>    list of fields to use for LDA, if more than one they will be merged  default: List(question, answer)
   --outputDir <value>      the where to store the output files: topics and document per topics  default: /tmp --max_topics_per_doc <value>